PhD in Construction Management

 The Ph.D in Construction Management prepares students for extensive research and careers in academia, industry, and government while providing a broad knowledge of constructionrelated disciplines.
 The Ph.D in Construction Management deals with developing new methods and technologies that allow for efficient and cost-effective construction.
 Construction managers and engineers are critical to the planning, execution, and closeout of construction projects at all levels and across industries.
 The CM graduate student will have an in-depth education in state-of-the-art construction specializations, including sustainable construction, hazard management construction, building information modeling, decision-making, and advanced productivity, explored through three primary focus areas: Facilities Management, Construction Engineering, and Construction Management.

-The proposed Ph.D in Construction requires a minimum of 54 credit hours beyond the bachelor's degree and a dissertation acceptable to the advisory committee and the Graduate School.
+The Ph.D in Construction requires a minimum of 54 credit hours beyond the bachelor's degree and a dissertation acceptable to the advisory committee and the Graduate School.
 Students must complete at least 42 credit hours of required and elective non-research coursework and at least 12 credit hours of dissertation research.
 All courses are selected with a faculty advisor and approved by the dissertation research committee.
-The major advisor (advisory committee chair) must be from the Department of Construction Management.
-The committee will include the student's major advisor and at least two additional graduate faculty members such that the LSU Graduate School's requirements for graduate committees are satisfied.
+The doctoral advisor (dissertation advisory committee chair) must be a graduate faculty from the Department of Construction Management.
+The committee will include the student's doctoral advisor and at least two additional graduate faculty members such that the LSU Graduate School's requirements for graduate committees are satisfied.

-An individualized program of study that meets the minimum curricular requirements will be developed for each student in consultation with the CM Program's faculty advisor and approved by the dissertation research committee.
-Doctoral students must pass a departmental qualifying exam and a general exam per graduate school requirements.
+An individualized program of study that meets the minimum curricular requirements will be developed for each student in consultation with their doctoral advisor and approved by the dissertation advisory committee.
+Ph.D. students must pass a departmental qualifying exam and a general exam per graduate school requirements.
 The qualifying exam is an oral exam designed to assess a graduate student's knowledge competency in their chosen field of study and their ability to conduct original research resulting in a dissertation.
 Following the qualifying exam, the student and advisory committee formalize the plan of study.
 The general exam may include oral and written components at the discretion of the committee.
 The advisory committee will evaluate the dissertation proposal developed by the student during the general exam.
 A dissertation must be produced by the student and approved by the committee.
 The final examination is an oral defense of the dissertation.

 Ph.D in Construction Management (CM) courses include: